 Ability to Keep Residents Mobile

-This is the percent of patients that retained mobility levels over time.
-Preserving mobility can be a good sign for residents' well-being.
+This is the percentage of patients who were able to retain mobility over time.
+Preserving mobility is often a great sign for residents' health.

 Short-term Care: Rehospitalizations